Jiheui/ARTeam/README.md

 - Workload risks:  time arrangement, four course simultaneously
 - Equipment risks: suddenly shortage of electricity or Internet

+## Risk Mitigation:
+- Technological risk: We will do research, find other platform which supports the technology we use.
+- People risk: We will research, learn and question expertise who can help us.
+- Workload risk: Members can equally divide their workload as they go along during the duration of project.
+- Equipment risk: Can ask other members to do the task instead, or go to somewhere else where electricity or internet is available.

 ## Potential Costs:
 - Phone, Android Studio for Business
 - Apple platforms has potential publishing cost